M1nhDuke/piml-for-evs-battery/README.md

  - Heat Transfer Modeling and Optimal Thermal Management of Electric Vehicle Battery Systems [(MDPI, 2025)](https://www.mdpi.com/1996-1073/17/18/4575)
  - Physics-Informed Machine Learning Approach for Estimating Lithium-Ion Battery Temperature [(IEEE, 2022)](https://ieeexplore.ieee.org/document/9858911)
  - Critical Review of Temperature Prediction for Lithium-Ion Batteries in Electric Vehicles [(MDPI, 2024)](https://www.mdpi.com/2313-0105/10/12/421)
- - Physics-Informed Neural Networks for Battery Thermal Modeling [(IEEE, 2023)](https://ieeexplore.ieee.org/document/10100412)
  - Thermal Management Optimization in EV Battery Pack Assembly: A Data-Driven Approach Using AI- Based Feedback Loops [(ResearchGate, 2024)](https://www.researchgate.net/publication/394306531_Thermal_Management_Optimization_in_EV_Battery_Pack_Assembly_A_Data-Driven_Approach_Using_AI-_Based_Feedback_Loops)

 Here is the link to our [summary for each papers](https://docs.google.com/document/d/1fd2wR5t4fOKbkepD0492d2HveSrJscDjacWE2ZeskKg/edit?usp=sharing).

 ## 5. Dataset

+In this project, we will need the following data about lithium-ion batteries: state of charge (SoC), temperature, charging time, voltage, current, and label (faulty or normal).
+The dataset used will be divided into two parts: one part (80%) will be used to train the model, and the remaining part (20%) will be used to evaluate the accuracy of it.

-We conducted research and found many high-quality online datasets, such as those from [NASA](https://www.nasa.gov/intelligent-systems-division/discovery-and-systems-health/pcoe/pcoe-data-set-repository/) and [Kaggle](https://www.kaggle.com/datasets/valakhorasani/electric-vehicle-charging-patterns/data).
+We conducted research and found many free high-quality online datasets, such as those from [NASA](https://www.nasa.gov/intelligent-systems-division/discovery-and-systems-health/pcoe/pcoe-data-set-repository/), [Stanford university](https://data.mendeley.com/datasets/7vdkzpnjgj/2) and [Kaggle](https://www.kaggle.com/datasets/valakhorasani/electric-vehicle-charging-patterns/data).
 Unfortunately, most of them did not meet out requirements regarding parameters related to battery temperature and their charging cycles.
-After testing and evaluating, we decided to use the dataset from [Shenzhen Auto Electric Power Plant Co., Ltd (Autosun) and Hong Kong Polytechnic University](https://data.mendeley.com/datasets/c7gg94tmvz/3) on Mendeley Data as it contained everything we need in this project.
+After testing and evaluating, we decided to use the dataset from [Shenzhen Auto Electric Power Plant Co., Ltd (Autosun) and Hong Kong Polytechnic University](https://data.mendeley.com/datasets/c7gg94tmvz/3) on Mendeley Data as it contained (more than) everything we need in this project.

 ## 6. Tech stack